Salix-OS/blog.salixos.org/content/post/spam-in-the-forums.md

 [Salix pub forum section](https://forum.salixos.org/viewforum.php?f=12) to introduce themselves.
 You don't have to think of anything profound to write, just say hi!
-That way you'll be able to increase your post count and when the time comes that you actuall have a problem, you'll be able to post instantly.
+That way you'll be able to increase your post count and when the time comes that you actual have a problem, you'll be able to post instantly.

 I'm hoping these changes will drive away spammers from our forums and